CynGames/metro-solvd/README.md

 This API allows you to manage resources for a metro managing company, including employees, trains, schedules, stations, tickets, routes and maintenance.

 ## Setup ##

-Step 1: Run `docker-compose up`.
+1. Run `docker-compose up`.
-Step 2: Open `http://localhost:3000` in your browser.
+2. Open `http://localhost:3000` in your browser.

 ## Endpoints API Documentation ##